Pushkarbhangale15/Golden-kids/README.md

 A modern, interactive website designed for a pre-primary school, created to showcase the school’s programs, events, and activities in a user-friendly and visually appealing way.
 Project Overview

-This project features a React.js frontend and a Django backend, built with the goal of delivering a responsive and engaging platform for parents, students, and visitors.
+This project features a React.js frontend, built with the goal of delivering a responsive and engaging platform for parents, students, and visitors.
 The site includes sections like a photo gallery, video player, and event listings.
 Key Features

     Dynamic Gallery: Displays images from school events in a grid layout with an option to view images in a larger lightbox.